An enriched category theory of language: from syntax to semantics: Enriched copresheaves

-where we use ``$x\leq c$'' as shorthand for ``$x$ is contained as a subtext of $c$.''
-So $h^x$ captures something of the meaning of the expression $x$ as desired, plus more.
-Notably, its support is comprised of all expressions containing $x$ (and this again coincides with the principal ideal associated to $x$), and it further accounts for the statistics associated with those expressions, which is precisely the distributional structure missing from Section \ref{ssec:why_ct}.
-That both $h^x$ and the assignment $x\mapsto h^x$ are indeed $[0,1]$-functors remains to be checked, and the details can be found in Appendices \ref{app:enriched_hom_proof} and \ref{app:yoneda}.
+The representable enriched copresheaf $h^x$ is our proposal for the meaning of the expression $x$.
+Its support consists of all expressions containing $x$, which coincides with the principal ideal associated to $x$, and $h^x$ further accounts for the statistics associated with those expressions, which is precisely the distributional structure missing from Section \ref{ssec:why_ct}.
+In other words, the meaning of a text is the varying potential of all contexts in which it is used, making our definition of $h^x$ as the meaning of the text $x$ consistent with at least several philosophical traditions, including a use theory of meaning \cite{horwich} and dynamic semantics \cite{sep-dynamic-semantics}.
+The embedding in Corollary \ref{cor:enrichedyoneda} assigns to a text $x$ its meaning $h^x$.